dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End Sub

 The macro is compatible with Excel 2007 and later.
-The chart that’s created is a
+The chart that's created is a

 clustered column chart with a legend and a title.
 This basic chart-creating macro

 can be customized easily.
 One way to do it is to record your actions while you modify the chart and then use the recorded code to guide you.

 By the way, have a look at the With End-With construct later in this chapter.
-It’s
+It's

 a handy way to save some typing and make your code easier to read.